An Invasive Threat

 To remove a frog from a pipe, pull the pipe out of the ground and place a clear plastic bag over one end.
-Insert a broom handle or other "plunger" device in the other end to scare the frog into the bag.
+Insert a broom handle or other plunger device in the other end to scare the frog into the bag.

-Release native treefrogs back into the pipe.
+Let native treefrogs return inside the pipe.

 Humanely Euthanizing Cuban Treefrogs